Top Menu

 Background

 The program is designed to recruit students from groups that are underrepresented in science, with the goal of improving the scientific research in ARO’s mission areas.
 This program is driven by ARO’s strong belief that science is improved by a diverse set of people, ideas, experiences, and backgrounds.
-This program will be overseen by the ARO Diversity & Minority Affairs Committee.
+This program is overseen by the ARO Diversity & Minority Affairs Committee.

 Program Details

 The ARO Scholar will have the opportunity to present the results of their current research as a poster at the ARO MidWinter Meeting.
-During the program the Scholar and their mentor are encouraged to have regular meetings.
+During the program, the Scholar and their mentor are encouraged to have regular meetings.
 The Scholar is required to attend the ARO MidWinter Meeting, however, should the applicant have a conflict, the program will evaluate on a case-by-case basis:

 • Scholar is required to attend the Awards Ceremony